ryanmio/kenya-nigeria-prep-hallucination-audit/docs/investigation_log.md

 ---

+## Entry 13: July 7, 2025 - Response from the Journal

+The journal editor responded today, agreeing to correct the misplaced Nigeria reference.
+They found no evidence of AI-generated text but invited me to submit a Comment on AI maturity in HIV programs.

+It seems the editor may have misunderstood my experiment's focus—testing AI as a research assistant introducing upstream errors, not generating final prose.
+Humans rarely insert random erroneous details like AI does, so I believe there's still an important lesson here for the research community.

+## Entry 14: July 13, 2025 - Audere Corrections and Drafting Comment

+After taking a weeklong break to disengage entirely and reapproach with fresh perspective—the editor's response sidestepping my detailed repo took time to process—today I noticed Audere has corrected several citation errors I flagged in their white paper, replacing fabricated references with real—but often mismatched—ones.
+This strengthens my hypothesis about upstream AI involvement propagating to the Commentary.
+I've begun drafting my own Correspondence piece for potential submission to The Lancet HIV, focusing on AI as a misinformation vector using this as an illustrative example.

 *This log will be updated as the investigation progresses.
 All entries reflect my thinking at the time of writing and may be revised based on new evidence.*